How do I buy a Home??

 - It’s closing day.
 You will most likely be closing at a Title Company.
 Bring your current Texas driver’s license.
 Any funds needed to close will need to be in the form of a cashier’s check from your bank.
 Congratulations!
 You are a homeowner!

-Here are some terms to familiarize yourself with.
+Here are some terms to familiarize yourself with for the VA home buying process.

 Earnest Money – Good faith Money that you put down as a deposit on the home as soon as you are under “contract.”
 This money is deposited into a 3rd party escrow account, usually at the title company.
 You will get credit for this amount at closing.
 (It goes towards the purchase price.)